Table of Contents:

 Besides, Cartagena is also a sister city to St. Augustine, Florida (where I reside).

-I recommend these 10 best places to have fun in Cartagena:
+10 best places to have fun in Cartagena:

 Plaza de Los Coches